What makes a good website? A good website focuses on the basics.

 Go mobile friendly

 Up to 70 percent of web traffic comes from mobile devices.
-This means that the vast majority of visitors to your company site will be on their smartphones.
-Smartphones and tablets are just so convenient.
-So while it may be tempting to design your site for laptops and computers, and worry about the smartphones later, don’t make this mistake.
+This means the vast majority of visitors to your site will be on their smartphones.
+While it may be tempting to design your site for laptops and computers, and worry about the smartphones later, don’t make this mistake.

 From the very beginning, plan your site with smartphones in mind.
 Visualize your logo, your navigation and your content on mobile.